How do you appear in front of the camera?

 In any situation where Trump feels mildly threatened, he goes into that pose.
 It seems to be a learned behavior.
 After standing in that arrogant position, he then displays a very vulnerable pose by going into the fig leaf.
 You only really get into the fig leaf pose — where you cover a very vulnerable part of the body — when you start to feel vulnerable.
 Maybe the woman he was talking to said something negative about him.
 Look at his face; he looks like a kid being told off.

-Assistance for your media appearance
+Support for your media presence

 P.S.